pajicf/token-price-oracle-orchestrator/README.md

 4. Run `docker-compose up`
 5. That's it!
 > [!NOTE]
-> If you've pulled new code files you'll have to rebuild the Docker image using `docker-compose build --no-cache node_backend`
+> If you've pulled new code files you'll have to rebuild the Docker image using `docker-compose build --no-cache token_price_oracle_orchestrator_ts`

 #### Running locally
 4. Run ```yarn``` to install the dependencies